SAP/ui5-webcomponents/docs/3-customizing/05-css-modules.md

 ```

 ## Support
-CSS modules allow you to import your .css file into a JavaScript Object with the CSS definitions as properties.
+CSS modules allow you to import your .css file into a JavaScript Object with the CSS definitions as properties (keys).
 They don't have an official specification, nor are they a browser feature.
 They are part of a compilation process that runs against your project to convert scoped classes and selectors into CSS files that the browser can understand.

 ### Tools
 | Name    | Description                                                   |